Functional inks for inkjet-, aerosol- and screen-printing technologies - Printed electronics and sensor applications

 Noble metal inks with flexibility in annealing temperatures.

-Material spectra
+Material spectrum

-• Resistor and composite inks (e.g. Ag-glass, RuO2-glass)
+• Resistance and composite inks (e.g. Ag glass, RuO2 glass)

-• Special inks based on customer requirements
+• Special inks on customer request

 © Fraunhofer IKTS